About

 The belief is simple: AI should stay useful across systems, but the long-term value should stay with the owner.

 That is why ChipOS is not being framed as a closed assistant or one more rented tool.
-The aim is to build an owned AI workspace that can use the best available systems while keeping memory, workflows, and operating value inside infrastructure the owner controls.
+The aim is to build an owned AI platform that can use the best available systems while keeping memory, workflows, and operating value inside infrastructure the owner controls.

 AI principle